Understanding Medicare Part D Plans

-One of the most confusing aspects of Medicare is prescription drug coverage, or Medicare Part D. Whether you’re considering Medicare Advantage plans with a prescription drug component or a stand-alone Medicare Part D plan to go with your traditional Medicare plan, it’s important that you understand how Medicare Part D works.
+One of the most confusing aspects of Medicare is prescription drug coverage, or Medicare Part D. Whether you're considering Medicare Advantage plans with a prescription drug component or a stand-alone Medicare Part D plan to go with Original Medicare, it's important that you understand how Medicare Part D works.

 What is Medicare Part D?